+Stressing about your unpaid bills?
 Understanding debt is the first step towards clearing it!
-Here's some straight-up facts to help you get your bank balance back out of the red.
+Here are some straight-up facts to help you get your bank balance back out of the red.

-Managing your money is one of the most challenging obstacles involved in uni life, particularly as students have an average monthly shortfall of £250 when trying to survive on their student loans.
+Managing your money is one of the most challenging obstacles involved in uni life, particularly as students have an average monthly shortfall of £267 when trying to survive on their Maintenance Loans.

-And whilst life as a student involves plenty of steep learning curves, unfortunately not everything can be taught in lecture theatres or found in textbooks.
+And while life as a student involves plenty of steep learning curves, unfortunately not everything can be taught in lecture theatres or found in textbooks.

-Whilst we strongly believe tuition fees are too high, and completely understand how scary it is to know your degree is costing you thousands, it's worth knowing that in the grander scheme of things – your student loan debt is not something worth worrying about!
+While we strongly believe that tuition fees are too high, and completely understand how scary it is to know your degree is costing you thousands.
+But it's worth knowing that in the grander scheme of things, your Student Loan debt isn't something worth worrying about!

-Your student loan is likely to be the best loan you’ll ever get, and they’re very different from loans you’d get from a bank.
-The main reason being because you don't start repaying until you’re earning a reasonable wage, and even then repayments will always be 9% of anything you earn above £21,000 a year.
-If you're out of work at any point, you won't be expected to keep up with repayments until you're back earning above the threshold.
+Your Student Loan is likely to be on the best terms you’ll ever get, and very different from loans you’d get from a bank.
+You don't start repaying it until you’re earning over £26,525, and even then repayments will only ever be 9% of earnings over that threshold.

-Oh, and it's worth knowing the debt will be wiped (no matter how big it is) after 30 years.
+Oh, and it's worth knowing the debt will be wiped (no matter how much is left) after 30 years.

 If you need a bit more reassurance about why you shouldn't be worrying too much about student loan debt, read this.

 Having a bad credit rating can have an impact upon all sorts of important things, from mortgage applications to taking out a mobile phone contract.
-It’s a good idea to do some digging into your credit history/rating, and most importantly – how to improve it!
+It’s a good idea to do some digging into your credit history/rating, and if it's not looking too healthy, learn how to improve it!

 This amount will usually be enough to cover the interest, but will barely be enough to make any sort of dent into the balance, meaning you'll struggle to pay it off at all.